 3. Add about 6 tablespoons of chilled water.
 Pulse only a few times and check.
 Add more water if necessary – I ended up with two more tablespoons (total of 8).
 Pulse a few more times and stop as soon as you see the dough comes together in a ball.
 Do not over mix!

 4. Split the dough into two parts.
-Make them into a disc and wrap in plastic wrap.
+Make them into a disc and wrap them in plastic wrap.
 Refrigerate for one hour or longer.
 You can also prepare the dough a day in advance and store it in the refrigerator.

 5. While you wait for the dough to chill, work on the filling.
 Peel the apples and cut in slices of about 1/4 of an inch (half cm).
 Place in a large bowl, and combine with lemon juice, brown and white sugar, and cinnamon.
 Let the apple sit for at least 30 minutes.

 6. Preheat the oven to 400° F (200° C).
 When the dough is ready, roll both pieces on a clean surface sprinkled with flour.
 Make two circles of about 12 inches (30 cm) each.
 Transfer one pastry to a 9-inch pie pan, helping yourself with a rolling pin.
 Cover the pan with the dough, pushing down gently, without stretching.
 Trim off any excess pastry around the edges.

 7. Drain the apple slices in a strainer, collecting the juice.